UnseenWizzard/git_training/README.md

 Now to getting the two changes of `Alice.txt` into one commit.

-Obviously what we want to do is to `squash` the later of the two into the first one, so let's put that command in place of the `pick` on the second commit chaning `Alice.txt`.
+Obviously what we want to do is to `squash` the later of the two into the first one, so let's put that command in place of the `pick` on the second commit changing `Alice.txt`.
 For me in the example that's _0b22064_.

 ```bash
 pick 9e06fca Add text to Alice